Download This Sample

 - According to scientists, the formation of the volcano started about 25,000 years ago, while the original Somma caldera was formed about 18,300 years ago.

-- Mount Vesuvius might have erupted many times but some have been identified after modern-day inspection.
+- The exact number of times Mount Vesuvius has erupted is unknown, but modern-day research by scientists have been able to identify some of them.
 Among the best-known eruptions was the 25 hours of devastation on August 24, 79 A.D., when the city of Pompeii, south of Rome, was totally buried.

 - The city of Pompeii was a strategic administrative city in Rome.
 Through Pompeii, all trade was carried in and out of Rome.
-Nobody knew about the buried city until it was discovered by survey engineer Rocco Gioacchino de Alcubierre in 1748.
+The buried city remained undiscovered until survey engineer Rocco Gioacchino de Alcubierre came upon it in 1748.

 - According to Seneca, an ancient historian, prior to the eruption, the city of Pompeii was reconstructing and recovering from a series of earthquakes in 62 A.D.
 But, since seismic activity was common in the area, people paid little attention.